Deploy your language models to production using ONNX runtime and the Triton inference server

 return embedding_output

 Our custom embedding is a wrapper around the Bert embedding model.
 It which take the input ids and return the embedding of a sentence.
 The input ids are the tokenized version of a sentence.
-The embeddings of the sentence is the average of the embedding of all words in a sentence.
+The embeddings of the sentence are the average of the embedding of all words in a sentence.

 Here is how that work in practice.